CryptologyExchange/api/README.md

 By accessing the Cryptology Data API, you agree to [Terms & Conditions](https://cryptology.com/legal/terms/)

+To access the Trading API server, add an access/secret key pair on [Account](https://cryptology.com/app/account) / [API](https://cryptology.com/app/account/api) section of Cryptology website.
+You can generate one or more key pairs.

 # General information

 ## Matching orders

 Cryptology market operates a first come - first serve, order matching.
 Orders are executed as received by the matching engine, from the older to newer received orders.

+## Self-Trade Prevention

+To discourage wash trading, Cryptology exchange cancels smaller order and decreases larger order size by the smaller order size when two orders from the same client cross.
+Yet Cryptology charges taker fee for the smaller order.
+ If the two orders are the same size, both will be canceled, yet Cryptology will charge taker fee for one order.

 ### Order Lifecycle